kubowania/typewriter/README.md

 This is in support of a tutorial in which I show you how to make a typewriter effect in simple JavaScript, HTML and CSS.
 You can watch the video [here](https://youtu.be/mULM6KcF_mo).

-In this video I show you how to make a typewriter effect using if statements and nested loops.
+In this video I show you how to make a typewriter effect using if statements and timing events.

 When you have finished your project I would love for you to share it with me - you can find me on [YouTube](https://www.youtube.com/channel/UC5DNytAJ6_FISueUfzZCVsw)  or [Twitter](https://www.twitter.com/ania_kubow).